Tag: singing

 Vrystaters – citizens of the Free State; which was anything but

-At the Harrismith se Hoerskool, we were taught “sang” by Eben, well-known HNP lid of the Harrismith Tak who we thought fancied himself as a singer and ladies man.
+At the Harrismith se Hoerskool, we were taught “sang” by Eben, well-known HNP lid of the Harrismith Tak who we thought fancied himself as a singer and a ladies man.
+Rather vroom, onse Eben – which has an opposite meaning to the English vroom.

 HARRISMITH HS TEACHERS 1967 Eben